brownjordan317/handoff/README.md

 To run the program first ensure the robot is running according to the [instructions](github.com/JohnMerila/UND_EDUBot#running-the-programs).
 Also ensure a camera driver of some sort is running.
 A webcam driver is included in the repository.

-With the robots controller scripts running, open this repository the 'connect_to_bot' folder and then use VS codes docker extension to open the provided container.
+With the robots controller scripts running, open this repository to the 'connect_to_bot' folder and then use VS codes docker extension to open the provided container.
 This can be done by presing **Ctrl + Shift + P** and then searching for *Docker: Reopen in Container*.

 Once in the container run the following commands: